 When it comes to hashtag holidays, Zero Tasking Day is one of the most laid back ones.
-Zero Tasking Day takes place on November 4th, and by its name alone, you can imagine that our leisurely feline friends are fully in support of the idea of relaxing over tasking.
+It takes place on November 4th, and by the name alone, you can imagine that our leisurely feline friends are fully in support of the idea of relaxing over tasking.

 1. Finishing Up Laundry

-No one actually enjoys doing laundry, and even once your clothes, bedding, and towels are clean and dry, you still have to go through the rigmarole of folding them up.
+Not many of us actually enjoy doing laundry, and even once your clothes, bedding, and towels are clean and dry, you still have to go through the rigmarole of folding them up.

 2. Unpacking Deliveries